 - The way I see it:

-Maria Popova's article based on the analysis of On Dialogue, by David Bohm could be one of the must reads.
-Specially in this crucial moment we are living in.
+Maria Popova's article based on the analysis of On Dialogue, by David Bohm should be a mandatory reading, specially in this crucial moment we are living in.

-Difficult to contribute in a particular way to this enlightening article, so I humbly quote Bohm's explanation:
+Difficult to contribute in a particular way to Bohm's enlightening statements, so I humbly quote him as an introduction: